codycoogan/metronomeforlifx/README.md

 3. Fill out metronomeconfig.txt
 - Open metronomeconfig.txt
 ![alt text](https://github.com/codycoogan/metronomeforlifx/blob/master/images/configsc.png)
-- Paste your LIFX token and your Spotify client id and secret in the respective spots in the file
+- Paste your LIFX token and your Spotify client id, secret, and username in the respective spots in the file
 - Save the file